KOKULEBA/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-braeath to the power of love
+convert from base 2 to 10